Our top choices among the best soccer cleats for defenders this year are:

 Many of the soccer cleats mentioned above are speed cleats.
 They are made of super-thin and more lightweight materials but are capable of supporting your every movement.

 But speed cleats will give you less protection, so you’ll be prone to an impact injury.
-If you want more protection on the upper side of your boot, go for leather soccer cleats because they usually have thicker materials, mold better to the shape of your feet over time, more durable, and are more comfortable for long-term use.
+If you want more protection on the upper side of your boot, go for leather soccer cleats because they usually have thicker materials, mold better to the shape of your feet over time, are more durable, and are more comfortable for long-term use.

 Frequently Asked Questions